-Note: Upload to WebBGAS a copy of the Synar inspection form under the heading "Synar Inspection Form" and a copy of the protocol used to train inspection teams on conducting and reporting the results of the Synar inspections under the heading "Synar Inspection Protocol."

-1. How do es the state Synar survey protocol address the following?

-a.
-Consummated buy attempts?

-⊠ Required

-Permitted under specified circumstances (Describe: )

-☐ Not permitted

-b.
-Youth inspectors to carry ID?

-Required

-Permitted under specified circumstances (Describe: )

-Not permitted

-c.
-Adult inspectors to enter the outlet?

-⊠ Required

-Permitted under specified circumstances (Describe: )

-☐ Not permitted

-J Vouth in an actor at a haraman actor do

-a.
-Youth inspectors to be compensated?

-Required (D. 1)

-Permitted under specified circumstances (Describe: )

-☐ Not permitted

-2. - the agency(ies) or entity(ies) that actually conduct the random, unannounced aspections of tobacco outlets.
-(Check all that apply.)

-Law enforcement agency(ies)

-State or local government agency(ies) other than law enforcement

-Private contractor(s)

-Other

-st the agency name(s): The Mississippi Department of mental Health, Bureau of

-Al cohol and Drug Services has contracted with the Office of the Attorney General.
+States - FFY : 2018 In spection . nd to WebBGAS a copy of the Synar inspection form und Form" and a copy of the protocol used to train inspection the results of the Synar inspections under the heading "S n teams on conducting and 1.
+How do es the state Synar survey protocol address the following ng? a.
+Consummated buy attempts? ☑ Required☐ Permitted under specified circumstances (Describe:☐ Not permitted) b.
+Youth inspectors to carry ID? ☐ Required ☐ Permitted under specified circumstances (Describe: ☐ Not permitted) c.
+Adult inspectors to enter the outlet? ☑ Required☐ Permitted under specified circumstances (Describe:☐ Not permitted) d.
+Youth inspectors to be compensated? ☑ Required ☐ Permitted under specified circumstances (Describe: ☐ Not permitted) 2. the agency(ies) or entity(ies) that actually conduct the aspections of tobacco outlets.
+(Check all that apply.) e random, unannounced Law enforcement agency(ies) State or local government agency(ies) other than law enterprivate contractor(s) Other st the agency name(s): forcement

-3. Are Synar inspections combined with law enforcement efforts (i.e., do law enforcement representatives issue warnings or citations to retailers found in violation of the law at the time of the inspection?)? ☐ Always ☐ Usually ☐ Sometimes ☐ Rarely ☒ Never 4.
+3. Are Synar inspections combined with law enforcement efforts (i.e., do law enforcement representatives issue warnings or citations to retailers found in violation of the law at the time of the inspection?)? ☐ Always ☐ Usually ☐ Sometimes ☐ Rarely ☐ Never 4.
 Describe the type of tobacco products that are requested during Synar inspections. a.
-What type of tobacco products are requested during the inspection? ☐ Cigarettes ☐ Small Cigars/Cigarillos ☐ Smokeless Tobacco ☐ Other b.
+What type of tobacco products are requested during the inspection? ☐ Cigarettes ☐ Small Cigars ☐ Cigarillos ☐ Smokeless Tobacco ☐ Electronic Cigarettes/Electronic Nicotine Delivery Systems (ENDS) ☐ Other b.
 Describe the protocol for identifying what types of products and what brands of products are requested during an inspection.
-Investigator's with the office of the Attorney General's office use their own discretion to determine what product is purchased and inform the youth as to what product will be targeted on a particular day.
-Investigators with the office of the Attorney General do check for all types of tobacco compliance as it relates to the State or Federal guidelines for each division.
-5. Describe the methods used to recruit, select, and train youth inspectors and adult supervisors.
-The office of the Attorney General used The Mississippi Teens Against Tobacco Access Instructional Manual (Revised 1998) as a basis for their manual.
+Investigators with the Office of the Attorney General use their own discretion to determine what product is purchased and inform the youth as to what product will be targeted on a particular day.
+Investigators with the Office of the Attorney General perform checks for all types of tobacco compliance as it relates to the State or Federal guidelines for each division.
+5a .
+Describe the methods used to recruit, select, and train adult supervisors.
+The Office of the Attorney General utilizes Enforcement Officers that are already assigned to the Division of Alcohol and Tobacco to conduct the compliance checks.
+5b .
+Describe the methods used to recruit, select, and train youth inspectors.
+The Office of the Attorney General used The Mississippi Teens Against Tobacco Access Instructional Manual (Revised 1998) as a basis for their manual.
 It is called Tobacco Compliance and Enforcement Manual.
 Another tool used for training is the consummated version of TEENS TAKING ACTION!
-(A Guide to Conducting Tobacco Compliance Checks) video.
-Youth were recruited from the local community.
-Fliers were sent out recruiting youth and others were found through word of mouth.
+(A Guide to Conducting Tobacco Compliance Checks video) Youth were recruited from the local community.
+Fliers were sent out to recruit youth and other youth were found through word of mouth.
 The youth are selected by choosing those who appear to be their actual age.
-Once recruited, the Attorney General's office conducted training on completion of forms following inspections and the importance of attempting to find all outlets on the list.
+Once recruited, the Attorney General's office conducts training on completion of forms following inspections and the importance of attempting to find all outlets on the list.
 In general, the training lasts one to two hours and is completed by the officers with individual youth.
-Most of the youth utilized for Synar are the same youth used year round for the state checks.
+Most of the youth utilized for Synar are the same youth used year round for the state compliance checks.
 Therefore, they are already trained prior to participating in Synar inspections 6.
 Are there specific legal or procedural requirements instituted by the state to address the issue of youth inspectors' immunity when conducting inspections? a.
-Legal ☐ Yes ⊠ No (If Yes , please describe.)
+Legal ☐ Yes ⋈ No